The Great Canadian Baking Show season 5: Episode 2: Cookies

 For the signature challenge for this year's Cookie Week, the nine remaining bakers had two hours 15 minutes to create 12 icebox sandwich cookies, made from a stiff dough that is put in the freezer to further stiffen before it is sliced and baked.
 They had to ensure the dough was multi-coloured, and that when sliced, would display intricate designs.
 They also had to create a complementary filling that would be sandwiched between two cookies.
 For the technical challenge, set by Bruno, the bakers had two hours to create 20 pirouette cookies: a thin, hollow, rolled wafer cookie with a characteristic chocolate stripe, filled with a chocolate hazelnut mixture.
 For the showstopper challenge, the bakers were allotted 4 hours to create a cookie mosaic, which consisted of colourful cookie tiles arranged in a certain way on a cookie base.

 Episode 3: Celebration

 For the signature challenge, the bakers were given two hours to create eclairs for a special occasion.
-For the technical challenge, the bakers were given two and a half hours to make a spiderweb mirror glaze cake, with layers of sponge and mousse over a peanut base, topped with a shiny mirror finish, and applying a spiderweb pattern and tuile.
+For the technical challenge, the bakers were given two and a half hours to make a spider web mirror glaze cake, with layers of sponge and mousse over a peanut base, topped with a shiny mirror finish, and applying a spiderweb pattern and tuille.
 For the showstopper, the bakers were give four hours to complete a wedding centrepiece made of multiple types of meringue.